 Our program has two campus sites, Stony Brook and Stony Brook at Southampton.
 Both campuses provide student-centered learning experiences and often join cohorts to collaborate in ongoing community projects.
 Each year we admit 60 students within our program with 30 students per campus student cohort.
 Our students receive faculty mentorship throughout their academic experience and oftentimes continue that mentorship post-graduation.

 Our diverse and dedicated faculty bring their expertise and strengths to the classroom while encouraging our students to participate with them in scholarship and research as part of their extensive learning experiences.
 Students also have the opportunity to partake in numerous learning opportunities within SHTM and the School of Medicine at Stony Brook University.
 Please browse our website and look at the inspiring and groundbreaking activities of our faculty and student body.

-Please consider visiting us at one of our monthly Information Sessions or making an appointment to meet a member of the faculty individually.
+Please consider visiting us at one of our monthly information sessions or make an appointment to meet with a member of our faculty or our staff assistant.

 Dale Coffin Ed.D., OTR/L